 The majority of the Corporation's business comes from aircraft OEMs or second tier system suppliers.
 A critical success factor is to take part in aircraft development programs from the beginning.
-In the case of the Corporation's Landing Gear Product Line, this participation can start as early as at the design stage, allowing it to enter programs as a risk-sharing partner.
+In the landing gear market, this participation starts at the design stage, allowing it to enter programs as a risk-sharing partner.